 To earn a minor in quality science, you must complete seven courses totaling 23 to 24 credits.

-- QSE 250 Quality Regulations in Life Science Industries (3 credits)
+- QSE 250 Global Regulatory and Legal Requirements of Quality (3 credits)

 - QSE 350 Product Development, Specifications, Process and Validation (3 credits)